 Whenever we transfer your personal data out of the EEA or United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is in place.

 We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission and equivalent authorities in the United Kingdom, or with whom we have put in place appropriate measures to ensure that data is adequately protected.
 These measures will usually include use of approved standard contractual clauses.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK or EEA.

-Where we process information about you in connection with our contract with you and the transactions carried out through our services, including processing for fraud purposes, we process this for six years after you cease being a customer for legal and regulatory purposes.
+Where we process information about you in connection with our contract with you and the transactions carried out through our services, including processing for verification and fraud purposes, then depending on the nature of the personal data involved, we process this data for five years from the date of the relevant transaction or five years from the date our business relationship with the relevant merchant came to an end, for legal and regulatory purposes.

 Where we process your data for other purposes, such as complying with laws or defending our legal position, we process this data for as long as is necessary to fulfil that purpose.

 You have the right to ask us for a copy of your personal data; to correct, delete or restrict (stop any active) processing of your personal data; and to obtain the personal data you provide to us for a contract or with your consent in a structured, machine-readable format.

 In addition, you can object to the processing of your personal data in some circumstances (in particular, where we don’t have to process the data to meet a contractual or other legal requirement, or where we are using the data for direct marketing).